Last updated on February 28, 2026

 Werewolf Pack Leader | Illustration by Miranda Meeks

-I’m considering spells that are green or multicolor including green and can draw you more than one card for the purpose of this list.
+I’m considering spells with a mono-green color identity that can draw you more than one card.
 I’m not considering cards like Elvish Visionary that draw a card when it enters the battlefield because you only get one card.
+That's more in line with a cantrip, not card draw.

-With those restrictions in mind, let’s see the best green card draw spells ranked!
+With those restrictions in mind, let’s rank the best green card draw spells!

 Bequeathal